AP Sources: Jeffrey Epstein arrested in NY on sex charges

 That deal, which is being challenged in Florida federal court, allowed Epstein, who is now 66, to plead guilty to lesser state charges of soliciting and procuring a person under age 18 for prostitution.

-He averted a possible life sentence and instead was sentenced to 13 months in jail.
+Averting a possible life sentence, Epstein was instead was sentenced to 13 months in jail.
 The deal also required he reach financial settlements with dozens of his once-teenage victims and register as a sex offender.

 Epstein's deal was overseen by former Miami U.S. Attorney Alexander Acosta, who is now President Donald Trump's labor secretary.
 Acosta has defended the plea deal as appropriate under the circumstances, though the White House said in February that it was "looking into" his handling of the deal.